mrsora/fictional-waffle/README.md

 # fictional-waffle

 Just trying to the project Euler challenge.
-LMK if theres something wrong with my code.
-Cheers